 These are possible symptoms of Lambert-Eaton syndrome:

-- Weak muscles – weakness is often relieved temporarily after exercise or exertion
+- Weak muscles (weakness is often relieved for a short time after exercise or exertion)

 - Trouble walking